xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 - Standardization of common wet lab methods to meet space engineering requirements/procedures

 ## Outro

+TODO: talk about the importance of having a vision, of having some pillars, of your work being multifaceted and extending past just some research topic, etc. Mention our mission as an example and explain why that's so so so important (e.g. to screenshot apo random)

 \figure{path="./assets/schipol.jpg", caption="The Amsterdam Schipol airport at dawn."}